nsahloum/tempapirails/README.md

 - or longitude and latitude are not float
 - or a no URL safe slug_name

-> ERROR:3 : No forecasted temperatures saved for this location or this location is not in the database
+> ERROR:3 : This location doesn't exist

 ERROR:3 Explanation :
-- if a user ask for location that doesn't have forecasted temperatures
+- if a user ask for location that is not yet in the database
-- Note : forecasted temperature are added when location is created but maybe if there is no connection with the 7Timer API at this moment we can get this error

 > ERROR:4 : No forecasted temperatures saved for this date